 The West Bank is a chunk of land east of Israel.
 It’s home to nearly 3 million Palestinians, and would make up the heart of any Palestinian state.
 Israel took control of it from Jordan in 1967 and has allowed Jewish settlers to move in, but Palestinians (and most of the international community) consider it illegally occupied Palestinian land.

 In 1967, Israel fought a war with Egypt, Syria, and Jordan.
 Israel fired the first shot, but claims it was preempting an imminent Egyptian attack; Arabs disagree, casting Israel as an aggressor.
 In six days, Israel routed the Arab powers, taking the West Bank and East Jerusalem from Jordan.

-There are about 500,000 Jewish settlers living in the West Bank, many of whom live near the border with Israel proper.
-In a two-state deal, some of these settlers would have to leave the West Bank, while some border settlements would become Israeli land.
+There are about 700,000 Jewish settlers living in the West Bank, many of whom live near the border with Israel.
+In a two-state deal, a significant number of settlers — two years ago, the number was estimated around 185,000, a number that’s likely only grown — would have to leave the West Bank, while some border settlements would become Israeli land.
 In exchange, Israel would give over some of its territory to Palestine.
 These would be called “land swaps.”
-No set of Israeli and Palestinian leaders have agreed on precisely where to draw the border.
+No set of Israeli and Palestinian leaders have agreed during peace negotiations on where, exactly, the borders should be.